Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 }
 ```

-If you want a macro to cancel One-Shots on Steroids, you can use some [functions](#Functions) to do that.
+If you want a macro to cancel One Shots on Steroids, you can use some [functions](#Functions) to do that.

 &nbsp;</br>
 ## Optional behaviors

-### One-Shot Layers freed from the layer stack
+### One Shot Layers freed from the layer stack

 Imagine you have a layer for symbols you can access with a layer-tap key, and a layer for numbers.
 Sometimes you want to use the symbol layer while inputting numbers, and sometimes you want to insert a number while inputting symbols.
 If the number layer index is lower than the symbol layer one, the latter use-case is impossible.

 If you define `OS_STEROIDS_FREE_LAYER_STACK` in your `config.h`, an OSoS layer key temporarily disables the layer it comes from, not to be limited by the layer stack.
-This layer is reactivated as soon as the one-shot layer is deactivated.
+This layer is reactivated as soon as the one shot layer is deactivated.
 With this option, you can use an OSoS layer key on your symbol layer without needing to worry about the layer stack anymore.

 <img src="png/OSoS 7.png" width="600">

-If the one-shot behavior is triggered, the associated layer remains active until another key is pressed, the symbol layer will be reactivated afterwards.
+If the one shot behavior is triggered, the associated layer remains active until the next keypress, the symbol layer will be reactivated afterwards.

 <img src="png/OSoS 8.png" width="600">

-If the symbol layer is deactivated while the one-shot layer on steroids is active, it won’t be reactivated.
+If the symbol layer is deactivated while the one shot layer on steroids is active, it won’t be reactivated.

 <img src="png/OSoS 9.png" width="600">